anaef/nginx-lws/doc/Directives.md

-# LWS Configuration Directives
+# LWS Directives

-This document describes the NGINX configuration directives provided by lws-nginx.
+This document describes the NGINX directives provided by lws-nginx.

 ## lws *main* [, *path_info*]